awsdocs/aws-lambda-developer-guide/doc_source/samples-blank.md

 ## Architecture and handler code<a name="samples-blank-architecture"></a>

 The sample application consists of function code, an AWS CloudFormation template, and supporting resources\.
 When you deploy the sample, you use the following AWS services:
 + AWS Lambda – Runs function code, sends logs to CloudWatch Logs, and sends trace data to X\-Ray\.
-The function also calls the Lambda API to get details about the account's limits and usage in the current Region\.
+The function also calls the Lambda API to get details about the account's quotas and usage in the current Region\.
 + [AWS X\-Ray](https://aws.amazon.com/xray) – Collects trace data, indexes traces for search, and generates a service map\.
 + [Amazon CloudWatch](https://aws.amazon.com/cloudwatch) – Stores logs and metrics\.
 + [AWS Identity and Access Management \(IAM\)](https://aws.amazon.com/iam) – Grants permission\.